zicklag/bevy-to-bones-talk-slides/bevy-to-bones.md

 - And that brings us to today
 - Bones continues to prove its worth as we keep developing and improving Jumpy.
-- Growing the game functionality has been a pleasant experience, and it hasn't been hard to add new features.
 - Jumpy still uses Bevy as it's renderer, but we are considering writing our own renderer, too.
 - Jumpy's rendering needs are very simple: we've got sprites, tilemaps, egui, and debug lines, that's it.